drupal-mentoring/pain-points-of-contribution/README.md

 - KG
-- Concern for many of the user is - How do I connect to IRC, what channels should I be in?
+- Concern for many of the user is - How do I connect to IRC, what channels should I be in? drupal.org/irc has list of IRC channels and this information is not available on drupal.org homepage.
 - supposed way to IRC channel for a new person: search for 'start contributing', go to core mentoring page - go to IRC page